 It is a reasonable excuse to not disclose where a person believes on reasonable grounds that the information has already been disclosed to police and they have no further information to add.

 An important example of this exception is where the person has already made a report under the mandatory reporting obligation specified in the Children, Youth and Families Act 2005.
-This obligation requires teachers, doctors and other professionals to report concerns about child welfare to child protection authorities within the Department of Health and Human Services (DHHS).
+This obligation requires teachers, school principals, doctors, nurses, midwives, out-of-home care workers, early childhood teachers and workers, registered psychologists and youth justice workers to report concerns about child welfare to child protection authorities within the Department of Health and Human Services (DHHS).
+From 31 January 2020, this will also include school counsellors.

 Under the existing mandatory reporting system, DHHS already passes on all allegations of child sexual abuse to police, so it will be a reasonable excuse for not reporting to police if a person has made a report to DHHS or reasonably believes a report has been made to DHHS.
 This ensures that people are not required to make multiple reports to different agencies.